Browse Submitted Surnames

 Tao Chinese

-From Chinese 陶 (táo) meaning "pottery, ceramics".
+From Chinese 陶 (táo) meaning "pottery, ceramics", used to denote someone who was responsible for making pottery.

 Taunton English